-The amount excluded from income from debt discharge will reduce the net operating loss incurred or available in the year of the discharge, the net capital loss incurred or available in the year of the discharge or the base of any assets constituting collateral of the debt subject to the discharge, in that order.
+The amount excluded from income from debt discharge will reduce the net operating loss incurred or available in the year of the discharge, the net capital loss incurred or available in the year of the discharge or the basis of any assets constituting collateral of the debt subject to the discharge, in that order.

 Line 4 - Enter the total amount of other exclusions of gross income for which a line is not specifically provided on this Schedule.
+For example, the interest on mortgage loans on new construction property located in Puerto Rico issued after January 1, 2014 and secured under the provisions of the National Housing Act of 1934 or under the provisions of the servicemen's Readjustment Act of 1944, as amended.
 Also, enter amounts excluded from gross income under special laws.
+For more information, see Section 1031.01(b) of the Code.